-Fancy restaurants are all well and good, but Palermo is gritty and unapologetic and its street food is the same, so why would the tour be anything else?
+Fancy restaurants are all well and good, but Palermo is gritty and unapologetic, so why should your introduction to it be anything else?

 Thank you to Marco and Streaty for inviting me on this tour and giving me such a wonderful day!

 If you liked this article and would like to support my work, please click the button above to donate a couple of bucks and buy me a coffee.
 The ad revenue that I receive on this website is minimal, so support from my readers enables me to keep creating content that you (hopefully!) love to read.